 The Early Years

 In early 1963, the camp was still without a name.
-A “name-the-camp” contest was held and fifty entries were received.
-The Board of Directors chose the name “Ewalu,” an acronym for Eastern IoWA Lutheran Bible Camp Association.
+A “name-the-camp” contest was held and 50 entries were received.
+The Board of Directors chose the name “Ewalu,” an acronym for Eastern IoWA LUtheran Bible Camp Association.
 By November, the first full-time director, Warren Salveson, was hired.

 Building & Supporting the Ministry